 Superior Court Rule 9A(b)(5) requires that a motion for summary judgment be accompanied by a “statement of the material facts as to which the moving party contends there is no genuine issue to be tried” (“Statement of Facts”).
 The purpose of the Statement of Facts is to assist the judge in determining whether there exist any genuinely disputed material facts.

-With that purpose in mind, consider the following suggestions when drafting your next Statement of Facts:
+With that purpose in mind, consider the following requirements and suggestions when drafting your next Statement of Facts: